Why Is My Furnace Leaking Water?

 On the other hand, if your furnace has a metal exhaust pipe, it is a standard-efficiency furnace and should not have condensation.
 It will have an AFUE below 90 percent.

-Many times furnaces have their AFUE rating printed on a yellow energy guide sticker in plain site on the unit, since the Federal Trade Commission (FTC) has very strict consumer product regulations for displaying energy usage
+Many times furnaces have their AFUE rating printed on a yellow energy guide sticker in plain sight on the unit since the Federal Trade Commission (FTC) has very strict consumer product regulations for displaying energy usage

 The Possible Causes of Your Leak